-Considering the urban features in proximity and the moderate traffic density at the scheme extent, it is considered unlikely that any terrestrial mammal species of conservation importance are associated with permanent habitat or resting places within the area of likely construction disturbance.
-Therefore, a field survey has been ruled out, and a desktop study has been deemed sufficient for this assessment.
+Considering the elevated nature of the carriageway and the moderate traffic density at the scheme extent, it is considered unlikely that any terrestrial mammal species of conservation importance are associated with permanent habitat or resting places within the area of likely construction disturbance.

+Due to the lack of suitable habitat for permanent shelter or temporary resting places within proximity of the scheme, a field survey has been ruled out, and a desktop study has been deemed sufficient for this assessment.